 While you might find one here or there open, the majority shut down for Christmas and/or the 24th/26th, and some may close for good the week of Christmas and the New Year.

-On the flip side: you may be lucky and find some open just after the new year.
+On the flip side: You may be lucky and find some open just after the new year like the Valkenburg Christmas market held in a cave.

-As you can see, there’s no set-in-stone timeline for when Christmas markets start (or stop) in Europe, but generally, a good rule of thumb is that they’r open between Thanksgiving and Christmas.
+As you can see, there’s no set-in-stone timeline for when Christmas markets start (or stop) in Europe, but generally, a good rule of thumb is that they’re open between Thanksgiving and Christmas.

 Smaller Christmas Markets